pwin/owlready2/README.rst

 version 2 - 0.11
 ****************

+* Support Pellet reasoner in addition to HermiT
 * Use Class.property.indirect() for indirect Class property (instead of Class.property)
 * Add reload and reload_if_newer parameters to Ontology.load()
 * Bugfixes: